External distractions cause many drivers to get into trouble, such as cellphones, passengers, or driving past a recently smashed-up car.

 - The examiner looks mean.

-JESS H. My stress caused severe body shakes and a mouth, unable to speak!
+JESS H. My stress caused severe body shakes and a mouth unable to speak!
 The entire test was excellent, with examiner notes stating GOOD OBSERVATION, but once, in an intersection, waiting to turn left, the light turned yellow, and the car did not move.
 It sat through an entire light change as many cars drove around.
 Instant fail.
 Never before, but that test’s stress blacked out everything, causing a brain freeze stuck in that one spot.

 SARA S. The entire 45-minute test went great, except for the first minute.
 I started the car and put it into the drive gear.
-My foot moves off the brake to the gas, presses the gas, but the car DID NOT MOVE.
+My foot moved off the brake to the gas, pressing the gas, but the car DID NOT MOVE.
 The car started rolling backward a bit.
 Pressing down the brakes hard, and immediately tried to start the engine.
 In Drive gear, the engine would not start.
 It never started the first time.
 My mistake, my misunderstanding.
 Nerves.
 However, now in Drive gear, the engine would not start.
 Again and again, it failed to start.
 The examiner finally put the car back into P-Park.
-Finally, the car started, and I drive the test route fine; however, I failed that first minute.
+Finally, the car started, and I drove the test route fine; however, I failed that first minute.